How much does a burial cost in the UK?

-In this article, we’ll break down these costs and look at ways to save money on a burial.
+In this article, we break down these costs and look at ways to save money on a burial.

 What’s the average cost of a burial plot in the UK?

-A burial plot is a piece of land where a person is buried.
-Most burial plots are in churchyards, cemeteries or woodland burial sites.
+A burial plot (grave plot) is a piece of land where a person is buried.
+Most burial plots are in churchyards, cemeteries and woodland burial sites.

-How much does a burial plot cost?
+How much does a burial plot cost in the UK?
 The price you pay is affected by several things, including where you live and the location of the plot.

 Burial plots in London, for instance, are much more expensive than in some other areas of the country.
 And you’ll usually pay more for a plot in a private graveyard than a council cemetery.